 - Offer or allow noise cancelling headphones.
 Many offices are busy, bustling places which can be distracting to any employee.
 Supporting ways to create focus time can help all team members be more productive and efficient.

 - Create quiet work spaces.
 If an employee is dyslexic, or struggles with writing, they may use speech to text.
-However, this could be embarrassing to use in an open environment.
+However, this could be challenging to use in an open environment.
 Having a quiet space such as a phone booth or bookable space with a door is a considerate way to take virtual meetings in an open office.

 By making your work environment more inclusive, you are making it better for every single employee.